-Step Action Description Step 1 Create logging directories On the NetBackup client or server that is specified in the logon dialog box, create the following directories: bpjava-msvc bpjava-susvc (if a NetBackup server) bpjava-usvc (if a NetBackup client) Create the directories in the following locations: install_path\NetBackup\logs (Windows)/usr/openv/netbackup/logs (UNIX) See "About unified logging" on page 16.
-See "About legacy logging" on page 40.
-Step 2 Edit the Debug.properties file Add the following line to the Debug.properties file: debugMask=2 The Debug.properties file can be found in the following locations: ■ /usr/openv/java Change the file on the UNIX machine where you run the jnbSA or jbpSA commands.
-The log file name is displayed in the xterm window where you ran the jnbSA or jbpSA commands. ■ install_path\VERITAS\java Change the file at this location if you use the NetBackup Java Windows Display Console .
+Step Action Description Step 1 Create logging directories On the NetBackup client or server that is specified in the logon dialog box, create the following directories: bpjava-msvc bpjava-susvc (if a NetBackup server) bpjava-usvc (if a NetBackup client) Create the directories in the following locations: install_path\NetBackup\logs (Windows) /usr/openv/netbackup/logs (UNIX) See "About unified logging" on page 13.
+See "About legacy logging" on page 36.
+Step 2 Editthe Debug.properties file Add the following line to the Debug.properties file: debugMask=0x00040000 The Debug.properties file can be found in the following locations: ■ /usr/openv/java Change the file on the UNIX machine where you run the jnbSA or jbpSA commands.
+The log file name is displayed in the xterm window where you ran the jnbSA or jbpSA commands. install_path\VERITAS\java Change the file at this location if you use the NetBackup Windows Display Console.
 Step 3 Edit the nbjava.bat file Perform this step if you use the Windows Display Console on a host where NetBackup is not installed.
 Edit the nbjava.bat file to redirect output to a file.
 The nbjava.bat file is located in install_path\VERITAS\java See the nbjava.bat file for details.

-This detailed debug logging provides more information than the NetBackup Administration Console logging that you can configure in the Administration Console itself.
-See the NetBackup Administrator's Guide, Volume I:
+This detailed debug logging provides more information than the NetBackup Administration Console logging that you can configure within the Administration Console.
+See the NetBackup Administrator's Guide, Volume I at the following URL:

-For information on how to create logs when starting the Java Administration Console from a Windows PC in NetBackup, see the following technical note:
+For information on how to create logs when you start the Java-based NetBackup Administration Console from a Windows computer in NetBackup: